exit-zero-academy/DevOpsTheHardWay/tutorials/webservers_nginx.md

 Review the [listen](https://nginx.org/en/docs/http/ngx_http_core_module.html#listen) directive and create a `server` that listens for requests originated from `127.0.0.1` only.
 Test that the server is accessible only internally.

+### :pencil2: CI/CD for the Nginx configuration files

+In this exercise, you will set up a CI/CD pipeline to automate the deployment of Nginx configuration files to your EC2 instance.
+The goal is to automatically update and reload Nginx whenever you make changes to its configuration files and push them to your repository.

+- Create a new GitHub repo named **NetflixInfra** and clone it locally.
+  In your repository, create a folder named `nginx-config` and place your Nginx configuration files (`default.conf`, etc.) inside it.

+- Create a new workflow file under `.github/workflows/nginx-deploy.yaml` in your repository.

+  In the `nginx-deploy.yaml` file, write a GitHub Actions workflow that:
+     - Uses the SSH private key to connect to your EC2 instance.
+     - Transfers the updated Nginx configuration files from the `nginx-config` folder to the appropriate directory on your EC2 instance.
+     - Restarts the Nginx service on your EC2 instance to apply the changes.

+- Test the CI/CD Pipeline by making a small change to your Nginx configuration files, commit and push the changes to your repository.
+  Observe the GitHub Actions workflow being triggered and completing the deployment process.

 [webservers_proxy]: https://exit-zero-academy.github.io/DevOpsTheHardWayAssets/img/webservers_proxy.png